 Corinne Manning received her MFA from UNC Wilmington.
-Her fiction and nonfiction have appeared in Story Quarterly, Vol 1 Brooklyn, Arts & Letters, Drunken Boat, and online at The Oxford American and The Nervous Breakdown.
+Her fiction and nonfiction have appeared in Story Quarterly, Vol 1 Brooklyn, Arts & Letters, Drunken Boat, The Oxford American and The Nervous Breakdown.
 Her story "Slow Steady Eruption" was published as a chapbook by Alice Blue Books in 2014.
 She's received grants and fellowships from Artist Trust, Seattle Office of Arts & Culture and was the Hub City Writer's Project Writer-in-Residence in 2010/2011.
 She co-coordinates The Furnace Reading Series, a long form prose reading series in Seattle.

 Sierra is a poet, cephalopod appreciator, and co-founder of performance art groups The Typing Explosion and Vis-à-Vis Society.
 Her lyrical choose-your-own-adventure with artist Loren Erdrich debuted from Rose Metal Press in Spring 2012 and chapbook “In Case of Loss” from Toadlily Press in Fall 2012.

 Michael Overa is a Seattle native and holds an MFA from Hollins University.
 A steadfast believer that clear communication opens doors, Michael has taught writing in a variety of venues, including at Cornish College of the Arts and the Tinker Mountain Online Writers' Workshop.
 His work has appeared in the Portland Review, Quiet, Pindeldyboz and the Denver Syntax, among others.

 Greg Stump has been a regular contributor to The Stranger for more than a decade.
 He is the co-creator of the comic book series Urban Hipster, a former writer and editor for The Comics Journal, and the creator of the weekly alternative-newspaper comic Dwarf Attack.
 He teaches comics through a variety of schools and organizations in the Seattle area and recently completed his first graphic novel, Disillusioned Illusions.

 Ann is a poet, playwright, and prose writer with an MFA in creative writing from Vermont College of Fine Arts.
-For eighteen years she’s been a Teaching Artist in schools; Richard Hugo House; Coyote Central; and with Pongo Teen Writing at King Co. juvenile detention and the state psychiatric hospital.
+For twenty years she’s been a Teaching Artist in Seattle public schools; Hugo House; Coyote Central; and Pongo Teen Writing, at King Co. juvenile detention and the Washington State psychiatric hospital.